Where to watch today's Green Bay Packers vs Chicago Bears NFL Game: Livestream, TV channels and start time | Goal.com US

 |Location

-How to watch Packers vs Bears on TV & stream live online
+How to watch Cardinals vs Rams on TV & stream live online

 - National TV channel: FOX